Understanding Patient Experience: Best Practices and Lessons from HCAHPS Successes

 Defining Patient Experience

-The term “patient experience” has now been used in health care for enough years to be a part of the everyday vocabulary of most organizations.
-Yet ask a group of disparate health care administrators for their individual definitions of “patient experience” and you might get a set of responses as varied as the answers supplied in the traditional Indian parable of the blind men and the elephant:
+The term “patient experience” has now been used in healthcare for enough years to be a part of the everyday vocabulary of most organizations.
+Yet ask a group of disparate healthcare administrators for their individual definitions of “patient experience” and you might get a set of responses as varied as the answers supplied in the traditional Indian parable of the blind men and the elephant:

 Depending on which part of the elephant they touched, the blind men described the elephant differently.
 For example, the elephant’s tail was thought to be a rope; the elephant’s trunk was like the thick branch of a tree.
 And so on.